Sportklub

 league runners-up in 1976-77 and 1977-78 before Krankl was sold to FC

-Barcelona.
-1977 would also herald the end for the much loved Pfarrwiese as the
+1977 would also herald the end for the much-loved Pfarrwiese as the

 club moved a few hundred metres east to the newly built Weststadion, designed

-Schlechta, Walter Skocik and Rudolf Nuske would have spells as coach without
+Schlechta, Walter Skocik and Rudolf Nuske would have spells as the trainer without

-success prior to the arrival of Otto Barić whose side became league champions
+success before the arrival of Otto Barić, whose side became league champions

 win against SpG Wattens-Wacker Innsbruck.